nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 [HTTP Header Modifiers](https://gateway-api.sigs.k8s.io/guides/http-header-modifier/?h=request#http-header-modifiers) can be used to add, modify or remove headers during the request-response lifecycle.
 The [RequestHeaderModifier](https://gateway-api.sigs.k8s.io/guides/http-header-modifier/#http-request-header-modifier) is used to alter headers in a request sent by client and [ResponseHeaderModifier](https://gateway-api.sigs.k8s.io/guides/http-header-modifier/#http-response-header-modifier) is used to alter headers in a response to the client.

-In this guide we will first configure the headers application to modify the headers in the request.
-We'll then use another version of headers application to modify response headers when client requests are made.
+This guide describes how to configure the headers application to modify the headers in the request.
+Another version of the headers application is then used to modify response headers when client requests are made.
 For an introduction to exposing your application, we recommend that you follow the [basic guide]({{< relref "/how-to/traffic-management/routing-traffic-to-your-app.md" >}}) first.

 ## Before you begin